faridelaouadi/book-reviews/README.md

 Background and Motivation
 ------

-- This web app is made using bootstrap (frontend), Python Flask (backend), PostgreSQL.
+- This technologies used are : Python's Flask, Bootstrap and PostgreSQL for the database.
 I have had experience developing static frontend websites and decided to begin learning dynamic content generation and basically how to create full stack apps.
 I also created a rest API with this app so users can make GET requests using ISBN numbers and retrieve information like title, publish date and more.

 Current Progress